yaseminobek/yasemin.github.io/README.md

 3. What would change if your list had more items?
 If my list had more items, the index numbers would increase, the count would grow, and I would need to print or manage more data.

+World Clock V1 Reflection:
+1. Why did you choose this theme?
+I chose this theme because it’s fun, visual, and easy to organize into a simple list.
+It also makes the project more enjoyable and clear.

+2. What did you learn about lists?
+I learned that lists (arrays) let us store multiple values in order and access each item using its index.
+They make printing, looping, and organizing data much easier.

+3. What would change if your list had more items?
+If my list had more items, the index numbers would increase, the count would be larger, and the output would become longer.
+I would also need more organization so everything stays clear.
 </details>

 <details>